craftcms/docs/docs/4.x/console-commands.md

 See the [Console Commands](extend/commands.md) page in the _Extending Craft_ section to learn about adding your own console commands.
 :::

-While the complete list of available commands will include those from any plugins or custom modules you’ve added to your project, the following are Craft’s default console commands:
+The complete list of available commands will include those from any plugins or custom modules you’ve added to your project.
+The list below represents just those that are present by default in all Craft installations.

 ### Global Options